 - Stroke rehabilitation

-When not at work, Rachael loves to play hockey and is learning to play the ukulele.
+When not at work, Rachael loves to play hockey and hang out with her dogs.